During an Emergency

 For emergency cooking, use a barbeque, charcoal grill or camp stove, outside only.

-If a power outage leaves you without heat or cooling, contact your your utility provider to notify them the power is out.
-To prevent pipes from freezing and bursting, you should drain them and shut off the main water supply.
+A power outage may leave you without heat or cooling.
+During cold weather, to prevent pipes from freezing and bursting, you should drain them and shut off the main water supply.
 Before you drain your pipes, you may want to collect water in clean containers for emergency drinking and cleaning purposes.

 Hot, humid weather combined with a cold front could be a sign that a tornado is brewing and may be accompanied by lightning, high winds and hail.
-Boiling green-tinged clouds overhead are an indicator of possible tornado activity nearby.
+Dar, often green-tinged skies are an indicator of possible tornado activity nearby.
 A funnel cloud hanging from a dark cloud may be visible before the tornado actually occurs.

 When a tornado develops you should consider: